scala/docs.scala-lang/_tour/basics.md

 }
 ```

-You can access an object by referring to its name.
+You can access an object by referring to its name:

 ```tut
 val newId: Int = IdFactory.create()